SaiSindhuja197/mslearn-openai/Instructions/Labs/04-code-generation.md

     end
     ```

-8. Observe the output, which explains what the function does in natural language.
+1. Observe the output, which explains what the function does.

-9. Submit the following prompt to get a simpler version of the function.
+1. Submit the following prompt to get a simpler version of the function.

    ```
    Can you simplify the function?
    ```

-10. Submit the below-mentioned prompt to add comments to the code.
+1. Submit the below-mentioned prompt to add comments to the code.

       ```
       Add some comments to the function.
       ```

+1. Observe the output, which includes comments explaining what each part of the function does.

 ## Task 2: Set up an application in Cloud Shell

 In this task, you will use a short command-line application running in Cloud Shell on Azure to demonstrate how to integrate with an Azure OpenAI model.
 Open a new browser tab to access Cloud Shell.